Flashing-Blinkenlights/JADE/docs/extensions/Blood Bowl.md

 - (Has Handed-off) : bool
 - (Has Fouled) : bool
 - Knockdown : int (0 is up, 1 is stupor, 2 is prone, 3 is stunned, 4 is stunned this turn)
-- Condition : int (0 on pitch, 1 in reserves, 2 knocked out, 3 injured, 4 dead)
+- Condition : int (0 on pitch, 1 in reserves, 2 mild knock-out, 3 serious knock-out, 4 injured, 5 dead)

 ### Actions